ReedHunsaker/Multivariable-Calculus-Projects/README.md

 Disclaimer:
-On the first SDL project the graph size will have to be adjusted manually if it exceeds the window.
-All vectors have a base at the orgin.
+On the SDL1 project the graph size will have to be adjusted manually if it exceeds the window and all vectors have a base at the orgin.